codelife-us/gospel/bv.md

 # bv

-A lightweight C++ command-line tool for looking up Bible verses and outputting them to stdout.
-A stripped-down companion to `gospel`, focused purely on verse reference lookup with no tract output, no file writing, and no PDF generation.
+A C++ command-line tool for looking up Bible verses and outputting them to stdout or esv.org via a browser.
+You can output a day's reading plan from 3 different plans.

 ## Building